Curriculum KS 3 & 4

 Training session (via sexualhealthbucks.nhs)

-The Anna Freud National Centre for Children and Families have produced a toolkit complete with lessons and assemblies for KS3 .
-There is guidance for teachers.
+The Anna Freud National Centre for Children and Families have produced lessons and assemblies along with guidance for teachers.
 The main webpage has a wealth of information.

 The webpage below has lesson plans and assemblies to support young people to understand the link between physical and mental health.